Comcast/tlsrpt_processor/README.md

 ## TLSRPT Processor

-This is a small python script that is meant to be able to process TLSRPT reports.
+This is a small python script that is meant to be able to process TLSRPT reports (RFC8460).
 The script currently only outputs to CSV and key/value pairs.

 ```
 This script should process a TLSRPT JSON file pass as an argument